alertmd/hiring-exercise-react/README.md

  basic UI for drawing the board on the client side, so that you can focus on game play and client/server interaction.

+The starter code is purposefully enough boilerplate to short circuit some tooling setup, UI to work with, etc. It is otherwise half finished in some areas so please do not take any existing code as final and change code and behavior you feel necessary to accomplish the task.

 The server code is at server/ and all client code can be found in the client/ folder.
 They run as seperate web services, the server on port 3001 and the client on port 3000.

 Obviously there are a lot of places you can go with this to get to a nice end product, but since we've set a time